logikum/md-web-site/contents/en/comedies/as-you-like-it.md

 returns from university with the news that Celia’s father, Frederick, has retired as Duke to become a hermit; Jaques goes to join him.
 There is a joyful dance to celebrate the four marriages and the happy ending.

+#### Characters

+DUKE SENIOR, living in banishment.

+DUKE FREDERICK, his brother, an usurper of his dominions.

+AMIENS,
+JAQUES, lords attending on the banished duke.

+LE BEAU, a courtier attending upon Frederick.

+CHARLES, wrestler to Frederick.

+OLIVER,
+JAQUES,
+ORLANDO, sons of Sir Rowland de Boys.

+ADAM,
+DENNIS, servants to Oliver.

+TOUCHSTONE, a clown.

+SIR OLIVER MARTEXT, a vicar.

+CORIN,
+SILVIUS, shepherds.

+WILLIAM, a country fellow in love with Audrey.

+A person representing HYMEN.

+ROSALIND, daughter to the banished duke.

+CELIA, daughter to Frederick.

+PHEBE, a shepherdess.

+AUDREY, a country wench.

+Lords, pages, and attendants, &c.